antiAIbyTsinghua/antiAI/README.md

     python main.py --genkey

-We strongly recommend you keep the key carefully!
+We strongly recommend you keeping the key carefully!

 To protect files with a certain key: